sitegeist/Sitegeist.NeosGuidelines/Documentation/PackageRequirements.md

 ## Packages - Fusion Rules

+All `*.fusion`-files are validated by the following rules with the exception of:

+  - `Root.fusion`
+  - `Shame.fusion`

+Hint: This list can be altered with the Setting `Sitegeist.NeosGuidelines.packages.validators.Fusion.options.filenameExceptions`

-1. All *.Fusion files except Root.fusion define exactly one prototype
+1. All `*.fusion`-files define exactly one prototype

    This prevents the writing of prototype definitions that are hard to find again.

-2. All *.Fusion files have an allowed Prefix ()
+2. All fusion-prototypes in the `*.fusion`-file have an allowed prefix

   - `Component` - Presentational component-prototypes that use fusion-properties as only interface to the world.
   - `Content` - Prototypes that define the rendering of `Content`-NodeTypes